 In California, the fraud exception to the at-will rule usually arises in cases where your employer made specific promises to you to persuade you to take a job.
 However, they then violated those promises and eventually terminated you.

-To win a fraud case against your employer, you need to prove that:
+To win a fraud case against your employer, you need to prove by clear and convincing evidence that:

 - Your employer misrepresented facts to you (either by lying outright or by concealing or failing to disclose important information);